-Citrix SD-WAN Orchestrator service allows you to manage the SD-WAN appliance in two ways, out-of-band management and in-band management.
+Citrix SD-WAN Orchestrator for On-premises allows you to manage the SD-WAN appliance in two ways, out-of-band management and in-band management.
 Out-of-band management allows you to create a management IP using a port reserved for management, which carries management traffic only.
 In-band management allows you to use the SD-WAN data ports for management.
 It carries both data and management traffic, without having to configure an addition management path.

 In-band management allows virtual IP addresses to connect to management services such as web UI and SSH.
 You can enable in-band management on a trusted interface that is enabled to be used for IP services.
 You can access the web UI and SSH using the management IP and in-band virtual IPs.